survivejs/react-book/manuscript/02_developing_with_webpack.md

 ![Hello world](images/hello_01.png)

+T> In case the amount of console output annoys you, you can set `quiet: true` at `devServer` configuration to keep it minimal.

 Or we can run the application from **localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar.
 It indicates the status of the rebundling process.

 T> If you want to use some other port than `8080`, you can pass `port` parameter (e.g., `port: 4000`) to *devServer*.